somtooriaku/Projects/C++/UFOHangmanGame/README.md

-To run the applicqrion in terminal, type in "g++ ufo.cpp ufo_functions.cpp"
+To run the applicqrion in terminal, type in "g++ ufo.cpp ufo_functions.cpp" and run the a.out executable using ./a.out

 Hint: word is my name.